211225347/Smart-Academic-Library-Assistance-System-SALAS-/assignment8_reflection.md

 **State transition diagrams** answer the question: "What can this object be, and what causes it to change?"
 They are object-centric.
-The Book diagram does not care who borrowed the book or what steps were involved, it only cares that the book is now in a Borrowed state and what that means for what can happen next.
+The Book diagram does not care who borrowed the book or what steps were involved — it only cares that the book is now in a Borrowed state and what that means for what can happen next.
 State diagrams are most useful for objects that have a meaningful lifecycle: things that are created, modified, and destroyed, or that have different rules depending on their current